 The situation is certainly very different for comparative out-.
 Here, a prefix analysis is clearly preferable, as we do not find free forms of out with a similar comparative semantics or argument structure altering potential.
-This is illustrated by the oddness of the examples in (36):
+This is illustrated by the oddness of the examples in (39-a) and (39-b).
+As far as I can tell, we also do not find semantically closely related forms for comparative out-verbs, at least not as forms listed in the OED, and it is thus unclear that they form part of derivational paradigms in the way locative out-verbs do:

-(36) a. ??Camels can run out horses. [compare to ex.
-(19-b)] b. ??We try to drink out our friends. [compare to ex.
+(39) a. ??Camels can run out horses. [compare to ex.
+(19-b)]b. ??We try to drink out our friends. [compare to ex.
 (20-b)]